-On June 10, 2004, the Company purchased substantially all of the assets and assumed certain liabilities of Play Along.
+In June 2004, the Company purchased substantially all of the assets and assumed certain liabilities of Play Along.
 The total initial purchase price of \$85.7 million consisted of cash paid in the amount of \$70.8 million and the issuance of 749,005 shares of the Company common stock valued at \$14.9 million and resulted in goodwill of \$57.0 million.
 In addition, the Company agreed to pay an earn-out of up to \$10.0 million per year for the four calendar years following the acquisition up to an aggregate amount of \$30.0 million based on the achievement of certain financial performance criteria which will be recorded as goodwill when and if earned.
 For the year ended December 31, 2004, \$10.0 million of the earn-out was earned and recorded as goodwill as of December 31, 2004.
 Accordingly, the annual maximum earn-out for the remaining three years through December 31, 2007 is approximately \$6.7 million, or an aggregate of \$20.0 million.
 Play Along designs and produces traditional toys, which it distributes domestically and internationally.
 This acquisition expands the Company's product offerings in the pre-school area and brings it new product development and marketing talent.
 The Company's results of operations have included Play Along from the date of acquisition.
-In accordance with SFAS No. 141, "Business Combinations", the allocation of the purchase price was based on studies and valuations performed.